-The Department provides genetic counselling to cancer patients whenever the results of genetic testing are important for the planning of oncological treatment and whenever there is a risk that the patient has developed their disease based on a hereditary genetic disorder.
-The Department also provides counselling to the patients' family members whenever test results indicate a necessity for the planning of early cancer detection and prevention.
-To this end, their clinic prepares a risk assessment based on the family anamnesis and the results of genetic testing and other cancer risk factors.
+The department provides genetic counselling and testing to cancer patients whenever the results of genetic testing are important for the planning of oncological treatment and whenever there is a risk that the patient has developed their disease based on a hereditary genetic disorder.
+The Department also provides counselling and testing to the patients' family members.
+To this end, their clinic prepares cancer risk assessment based on the family history, the results of genetic testing and other cancer risk factors.
 Clinic is organized in a multidisciplinary setting and is offering counseling, testing and high risk screening and treatment within the Institute, since its initiation in 1999.

 Head of Cancer Genetics Clinic: